 Do not re-use the lids: after a lid has been pried off once, a perfect fit can no longer be guaranteed.
 The jars themselves can be used many times, as long as the sealing rims are perfectly smooth and there are no scratches or cracks.

 What should you do if the home-canned food doesn't "look right"?
+Never eat, or even taste any home-canned food that:

 1. appears to be spoiled;